masoomshah1312/Module-bot/README.md

 A high-performance, lightweight, and completely open-source modular framework built for personal user accounts using `discord.js-selfbot-v13` and Node.js.

 > **Disclaimer:** This project is open-source and intended purely for personal automation, educational analysis, and private workspace optimization.
+> **CRITICAL DISCLAIMER**: Discord selfbots are a direct violation of the official Discord Terms of Service (ToS).
+Utilizing this software carries an inherent risk of permanent account suspension or termination by Discord's automated engineering filters.
+By executing this script, you acknowledge that I am not responsible for your account being banned or restricted in any capacity.
+Use entirely at your own discretion and risk.

 ---